ADD CONDITION

 What should I do if I experience an allergic reaction to Bactoshield?

-If you experience symptoms like wheezing, facial swelling, or rash, stop using Bactoshield and seek medical help immediately.
+If you experience symptoms like wheezing, shock, or facial swelling, stop using Bactoshield and seek medical help immediately.

 Store Bactoshield at 20-25°C (68-77°F) and avoid excessive heat above 40°C (104°F).